Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be moved over the external memory interface in one second.
-It's worked out by multiplying the bus width by the speed of its memory.
-If the card has DDR type memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of Render Output Units by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transported across the external memory interface in a second.
+It is calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR type RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices